 Finally, the retirement cash management system you create with your providers should offer a comprehensive view of your finances.
 Being able to access concise, up-to-date reports on your cash balances, transactions, and assets is a basic requirement and can help prevent unpleasant cash flow surprises.

-Taking the time to think through the "what ifs" of future cash management also means that you get to make the decisions about how you'll be using your financial resources during a retirement that may stretch 30 years or more.
+Now that you’re retired, take advantage of ways to streamline how you manage cash and pay bills.
+Your cash needs will change over the course of your retirement, so working with your Fidelity advisor to think through the "what ifs" of future cash management also means making decisions about how to use your financial resources during a retirement that may stretch 30 years or more.